ajeetjaiswal02/SImple_React-_mage_Search_Hacktoberfest2021/README.md

 > Clone the forked repository from your account

-> Add your Python Question File
+> code in react js with improment

 > Commit your changes with an appropriate message.